rheotaxis/ravengis.info/_posts/2020-06-25-introduction.markdown

 > When Joshua introduced tagging features, the powers of social bookmarking really bloomed...
 > del.icio.us morphed into a powerful hub for the aggregation and annotation
-> of resources on the Web, filtered by the valuable attentions of real people. (p xv)
+> of resources on the Web, filtered by the valuable attentions of real people. (p. xv)

 The book itself offered so much more:
 * clear examples of using CSS to improve page presentation;